 and the code challenge method stored in the in-memory data grid.

 If the two code challenges are equal, the token request can be regarded as from the legitimate client

 application that has made the original authorization request.
 Otherwise, the token request must be

-regarded from a malicious application.
+regarded as from a malicious application.